RP Photonics logo

 Choice of Phase-matching Configurations: an Example

-An example is sum frequency generation in an LBO crystal, where two inputs are 1064 nm and 1535 nm generate a red output at 628 nm.
+An example is sum frequency generation in an LBO crystal, where two inputs are 1064 and 1535 nm generate a red output at 628 nm.
 For this interaction, there exist three critical and two noncritical phase-matching schemes, considering only collinear phase matching.
-Also, the cases with critical phase matching are restricted to a crystal temperature of 20°C. These schemes are listed in the following:
+Also, the cases with critical phase matching are restricted to a crystal temperature of 20 °C. These schemes are listed in Table 1.

 Scheme nonlinearity walk-off GVM